ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-In this example, the `userById` resolver simply converts a submitted user ID into stub record that gets resolved as the local `User` type.
+In this example, the `postUserById` resolver simply converts a submitted user ID into stub record that gets resolved as the local `User` type.

 ### Null records